Shift in house price estimates during COVID-19 reveals effect of crisis on collective speculation: Methods

-To explore the impact of pandemic uncertainty on financial decision-making within this context, we constructed a 10-region panel over a nearly 4-year time period (2018-2021) by taking monthly snapshots of Zillow Inc. listings (www.zilllow.com) for properties featured in two categories: ``For Sale'' and ``Rent'' (see {\it Methods} for details). {\bf Figure \ref{Fig1.fig}}(B) shows the location of the 10 regions, which are also official administrative units in CA. The largest principal city by population within each region is San Jose ($\sim$1 million inhabitants in 2021); and by area is Fresno (116 square miles); the smallest city by population is Mariposa ($\sim$1500 inhabitants) and by area is Livingston (3.7 square miles).
-Despite a wide variation in size, location and socio-economic backdrop, these 10 regions all feature shortages in affordable housing, a common problem plaguing California and various other metropolitan areas in the United States \cite{loftus2011tent,raetz2020hard}.
+We obtained data for 10 proximal CA cities and their surrounding regions belonging to the Bay Area mega-region shown in {\bf Fig. \ref{Fig1.fig}}(B).
+The largest principal city by population is San Jose ($\sim$1 million inhabitants in 2021); and by area is Fresno (116 square miles); the smallest city by population is Mariposa ($\sim$1500 inhabitants) and by area is Livingston (3.7 square miles).
+For spatiotemporal context, the distance separating San Jose and Fresno is roughly 150 driving miles (240 km) corresponding to 2.5 driving hours.
+Despite a wide variation in size, location and socio-economic backdrop, these 10 regions all feature shortages in affordable housing, a longstanding problem plaguing California and various other metropolitan areas in the United States \cite{loftus2011tent,raetz2020hard}.
 Seven of the principal cities are located along a major industrial and commuter transportation highway (CA 99), and are within the 3-hour super-commuter travel-time from the greater Bay Area, thereby qualifying as bedroom communities.
 Conversely, two regions (Mariposa and Oakhurst) are oriented around recreational tourism in and around Yosemite National Park.
 All together, these municipalities span a wide range of house prices, market size and turnover to support within and across-city analysis at high geo-temporal resolution.

-We exploit 3 overall features of this unique dataset to understand the implications of COVID-19 as a socio-economic shock.
-First, we leverage a hierarchical approach to analyzing house listings, which are the fundamental units of observation.
-Bestowed with precise longitude and latitude information for each listing, we perform unit-level matching to estimate the magnitude of house valuation increases attributable to market uncertainty associated with COVID-19.
-We also compare results for data grouped by both city and by market size, the latter proxied by principal city population, resulting in two market size categories: big (San Jose, Modesto, Fresno) and small (7 other cities).

-Second, as the top real-estate website in the U.S. in 2021 with roughly 36 million visits per month \cite{ZillowPopularityRank1}, Zillow updates their listing valuation estimates continuously.
-As such, data obtained from the Zillow API is algorithmically consistent and thereby facilitate constructing near simultaneous snapshots of entire regional housing markets.
-Given the relatively rapid onset of the COVID-19 pandemic and subsequent health and socio-economic policy across CA, we separate observations into two periods: before 2020 and after 2020.
-We also control for the data sampling month in our matching procedure to account for well-known intra-annual housing market activity cycles \cite{FirstTueCAMarket}.